University Facilities and Support Services

 Library, City College Commons, and City College Health Science building

-The Information Commons, an open access computer lab for MSU Billings student use, is located on the first floor of the MSU Billings Library and is available during regular Library hours.
-The Information Commons is operated by the Information Technology (IT) department, and has computers, scanners, and laser printers.
-A wide variety of software is available for student use, including Microsoft Office, Adobe Creative Cloud Suite, AutoCAD, ArcView, Mathematica, Minitab, SPSS, iLife, web publishing software, and specific software for various courses and programs.
+The Information Commons, an open access computer lab for MSU Billings student use, is located on the 1st floor of the MSU Billings Library and is available during regular Library hours.
+The Information Commons is operated and staffed by the Information Technology (IT) department, and has computers, scanning, and printing.
+A wide variety of software is available for student use, including Microsoft Office, Adobe Creative Cloud Suite, AutoCAD, ArcGIS, Mathematica, Minitab, SPSS, MatLab, and specific software for various courses and programs.
+Also available to students is cloud-based storage, where they can store course-related documents.

 The Office of Information Technology also has Student Computing resources located in the City College Commons and in the City College Health Sciences building.

-Students will need money in their U-card accounts to pay for printing and other services.
-People who are not current students, faculty, or staff of MSU Billings will be asked to use the open access computers located in other areas of the Library.
+Students will need money in their U-card accounts to pay for printing services.
+People who are not current students, faculty, or staff of MSU Billings will be asked to use the open access computers located on the second floor of the Library.

 Access is available to the internet, e-mail, and the Library’s online catalog as well as other web-based Library resources.
-Each MSU Billings student has space to store course related documents.
-Disability accommodation resources are available and students using the Assistive Technology Lab on the first floor of the Library have easy access to the lab and support staff.
+Disability accommodation resources are available in the Library.

 The campus has wireless access available to students in common study areas, academic buildings, residence halls, and dining facilities.
-Students may bring their computers to the Information Technology office in College of Education room 401 or to the Information Technology staff at City College for assistance with connecting to the MSUB wireless access.
-This wireless network provides a secure connection to the student campus resources.
+Students may bring their computers to the Information Commons on the 1st floor of the Library or the Information Technology staff at City College for assistance with connecting to the MSUB wireless network.
+Connect devices to the MSUB-mobile wireless network by logging in with a NetID and password.
+This wireless network provides a fast, secure connection to the internet.

 Montana State University Billings Online University